wasimakrom/wasimakrom/README.md

 - 🤔 I’m looking to learn new things.
 - 📫 How to reach me: wasimakrom520@gmail.com
 - 😄 Pronouns: CoderOne, Developer, iWasimAkrom,
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the GYM very often .

 ## 🚀 Languages and Tools: